atwj/stripe-sa-takehome/README.md

 error message informing the customer to try again later.

 ### Step 4: Refactor.
+Now that the application is working as per requirement, the only remaining step is to clean up the code and refactor it so that new features can be added easily.
+In this case, I moved the books definition into its own class with its own access layer.
+I also rewrote the `index.html` page so that books are rendered dynamically.
+This result in less repeated code throughout the application.

 ### Challenges Faced
 There was only one challenge that I faced while implementing the payments feature.
 I could not retrieve the charge ID from the